marrow/schema/README.rst

     pip install marrow.schema

+**Note:** We *strongly* recommend always using a container, virtualization, or sandboxing environment of some kind when developing using Python; installing things system-wide is yucky (for a variety of reasons) nine times out of ten.
+We prefer light-weight `virtualenv <https://virtualenv.pypa.io/en/latest/virtualenv.html>`_, others prefer solutions as robust as `Vagrant <http://www.vagrantup.com>`_.

 If you add ``marrow.schema`` to the ``install_requires`` argument of the call to ``setup()`` in your applicaiton's ``setup.py`` file, Marrow Schema will be automatically installed and made available when your own application or library is installed.
 We recommend using "less than" version numbers to ensure there are no unintentional side-effects when updating.
-Use ``marrow.schema<1.1`` to get all bugfixes for the current release, and ``marrow.schema<2.0`` to get bugfixes and feature updates while ensuring that large breaking changes are not installed.
+Use ``marrow.schema<1.2`` to get all bugfixes for the current release, and ``marrow.schema<2.0`` to get bugfixes and feature updates while ensuring that large breaking changes are not installed.